 If seniors are denied unemployment under the Federal-State Unemployment Insurance (UI) Program, they may file an appeal or request reconsideration if they disagree with the decision.
 When denied unemployment benefits, however, claimants must follow their state’s specific appeal or reconsideration process, as each state has its own procedures and eligibility requirements in place.
 If petitioners receive a notice of unemployment benefits denied, it is important to note that the Federal Government has no authority over this determination.
 Seniors may ask, “What can I do if unemployment denied my application but I disagree with the decision?” when seeking assistance while applying for employment.
 Seniors who receive an “unemployment compensation benefits denied” notice can choose to file an appeal through their state’s Unemployment Insurance Agency.
 When filing an unemployment denial appeal, claimants typically need to appear before a judge at a scheduled date and time to dispute the ruling.

-Who qualifies for Unemployment Insurance extensions?
+Who can qualify for Unemployment Insurance extensions?

 A federal unemployment extension is available to unemployed senior citizens during periods of severe state unemployment and national recession.
 Accordingly, an unemployment benefits extension is not always an available option.
 If an unemployment extension is available, however, it provides qualifying senior citizens with several additional weeks of unemployment insurance (UI) as they search for new job opportunities.
 However, unemployment compensation extension benefits generally vary by state and the specific extension program.
 For instance, unemployment extensions for seniors include Federal-State Extended Benefits (EB) and the Emergency Unemployment Compensation program of 2008 (EUC08).
 “How can I extend unemployment benefits if an extension is not available in my state?” unemployed senior citizens may ask.
 To get a senior unemployment extension, claimants must first exhaust all other UI benefits.
 If a senior unemployment benefits extension is not available in the state in which claimants live, however, they cannot extend their UI pay.